Explore Careers

 How Does One Start on This Path?

-• Action - Take the information from MCIS and channel it into one of the paths outlined below.
-Job shadow, find an internship, sign up for a work-based learning program at your school.
+• Action - Use what you’ve learned about yourself and channel it into one of the paths outlined below.
+Job shadow, find an internship, or sign up for a work-based learning program through your school.
 By taking action, you'll find out quickly if a potential career is the right fit or not.

 Start Exploring with MCIS

-Montana Career Information System is a tool available for teens and families to link skills and talents to occupations.
+Montana Career Information System is a tool available for teens and families to link interests and skills to occupations.
 This is a service provided through the Montana Department of Labor and Industry to help students create a customized, personal learning plan.
+You can create a profile and take the skills and interests assessments that will identify potential occupation matches based on your interests and skills.

 Video - Montana Career Information System (MCIS) Montana Career Information System (MCIS)